Say It Ain’t So Swoff !! …. 12 of 14 ACC “member institutions” Athletic Departments operating in RED INK. Lots of it apparently.

-I have no clue who is / is not profiting.
+I have no clue which schools are / are not profiting.
 Various partisans speak for your own institutions.
 What say you BK?
-Will Frau have students passing KFC buckets thru the stands on Saturday for $$$ keep the Jumbotrons on?

 I’m sure each AthDept will be responding to this article with various forms of gobbleygook assuring it’s rabid partisans that…